-The overall connection of SDR is shown in Figure \ref{fig:SDR_connection} \cite{Yunjie18}.
-SDR has two main parts which are USRP and GNU radio.
-USRP is the hardware consisting of ADC, DAC, low pass filer and mixer.
-GNU radio is a digital signal processing (DSP) software on Linux system.
-By setting up the IP address in a USRP block in GNU radio, GNU radio on PC can send and receive sample data from USRP hardware devices.
-Physically, an ethernet cable creates a connection between the USRP device and GNU radio.
-Since each USRP device has its own subnet, the PC needs two network cards to connect two USRP devices at the same time.
-Instead of using a gigabit ethernet switch \cite{Tran14}, we use two gigabit ethernet adaptors to connect two USRP devices separately and set up their own IP addresses and subnets.
-After running SDR, the data transmission between USRP devices and GNU radio are recorded in real-time.
-As a result, we can use the QT-GUI-frequency-sink block in GNU radio to analyze the spectrum of the sampled data obtained from USRP devices in real-time.
+Figure~\ref{fig:SDR_connection} provides a high-level overview of our setup of Software Defined Radio (SDR).
+The SDR consists of two main parts, namely universal software radio peripheral (USRP) and GNU radio.
+The USRP is a hardware composed of ADC, DAC, low pass filer and mixer.
+The GNU radio is a digital signal processing (DSP) software running on a Linux operating system (PC).
+By setting up an IP address to a USRP block in the GNU radio, the GNU radio on a PC can send and receive sample data from the USRP hardware devices.
+An ethernet cable physically creates a connection between a USRP device and the GNU radio.
+Since each USRP device has its own subnet, the PC uses two network cards to connect two USRP devices simultaneously.
+Instead of using a gigabit ethernet switch \cite{Tran14}, we use two gigabit ethernet adaptors to connect two USRPs separately and set up their own IP addresses and subnets.
+After running the SDR, the data transmission among USRP devices and the GNU radio are recorded in real-time.
+As a result, we can use the QT-GUI-frequency-sink block in the GNU radio to analyze the spectrum of sampled data obtained from the USRP devices in real-time.